 Screening for open neural tube defects (ONTDs) by MSAFP began in the 1970s and screening for fetal chromosomal anomalies began with amniocentesis in the mid-1960s.
-Maternal age, ≥ 35 years at the expected date of delivery, was used as the lower threshold of who should be offered prenatal diagnostic testing for chromosomal anomalies.
+Pregnant Person’s age, ≥ 35 years at the expected date of delivery, was used as the lower threshold of who should be offered prenatal diagnostic testing for chromosomal anomalies.
 This age was chosen as it was the point at which the risk of a pregnancy loss was less than the chance of identifying a pregnancy with a significant chromosomal abnormality.

 Prenatal screening programs are applicable to the population as a whole.
 Diagnostic testing programs are targeted to specific high risk populations.
 Screening cut-offs are one way to define who is considered at high risk and who should be offered diagnostic testing.